PeterdQuinn/peterdQuinn/README.md

 ### Hi there, I'm [Peter Quinn] 👋

-## I'm a Father, 2 x champ , and Full Stack Web Developer!
+## I'm a Father, Educator , and Full Stack Web Developer!
-- 🔭 I’m currently practicing my Skills as a developer DAILY!
+- 📚    I’m currently learning DAPPS,DeFI,NFTs and the creating of crypto currency!
-- 🌱 I’m currently learning Dapps, and languages like rust and solidify 🤣
+- 💱    I’m currently learning languages for smart contracts and protocols for Blockchains.
-- 👯 I’m looking to create start my carrer in tech
+-  💲    I’m looking to start my carrer as a web developer
-- 🥅 2021 Goals: Finish the year in tech
+- 🖥️    2021 Goals: Move foward into 2022 in Technology.
-- ⚡ Fun facts: Worked in special education for the last 15 years, I love learning DAPPS; I Think blockchains are amazing, I love learning
+- 🧑‍🏫  Information about me: Worked in special education for the last 15 years, I love learning DAPPS; I Think blockchains are amazing
+-  ✔️   I am learning how to mint nfts on the Tezos Blockchain

 ### Connect with me: